 - Resistant to rust and corrosion

-- Can be used for saltwater and freshwater fish species
+- It can be used for saltwater and freshwater fish species

 - Has a lanyard to secure the tool